AMReX-Combustion/PeleLMeX/CONTRIBUTING.md

         git commit -m "Developed AmazingNewFeature"

-3. Alongside your development, regularly merge changes from the main repo `development` branch into your `AmazingNewFeature` branch, fix any conficts, and push your changes to your GitHub fork :
+3. Alongside your development, regularly merge changes from the main repo `development` branch into your `AmazingNewFeature` branch, fix any conflicts, and push your changes to your GitHub fork :

         git push -u origin AmazingNewFeature